VarshiniAdurti28/Emojify/README.md

 - Clone this repository on your machine and open it
 - Open app.html file to start Emojifying your sentences!
+- Check out the video in video-link folder for a quick demo of the page

 - One can also skip all of these and try out the Vercel Deployment to check out a quick demo of the page!